 You can find a brand new dormitory in the heart of Frankfurt (Oder), where you can chose between single or shared apartments with up to 3 students per flat.
 Prices are all the same at 320 EUR per month.
 Further information can be found at the official website of the “Ferdinandshöfe”.

-If you are looking for more information on residence halls in Frankfurt (Oder), you can find some helpful links on the website of the Studentenwerk.
 In Slubice, there are 5 dormitories on one campus offering single and double rooms with or without private bathroom and access to a shared kitchen, as well as single and double rooms with or without private bathroom in units with 4 to 6 people and a shared kitchen.
 The monthly rent varies between PLN 370 to PLN 730 (expenses included, approx. 90 to 170 EUR).
 You can find further information on the dormitories in Slubice here.
+For the price list and contact details, click here.

 Hint: The dormitories in Slubice and “Große Oderstraße” in Frankfurt are both within a five to ten minute walking distance from the Collegium Polonicum, the location of the ENS.